marcosc90/node-jsdifflib/README.md

 # jsdifflib

 A diff library to compare text differences between two texts.
-This is a fork of [cemerick/jsdifflib](https://github.com/cemerick/jsdifflib) which has been adapted to render the HTML on the server.
+This is a fork of <a href="https://github.com/cemerick/jsdifflib">cemerick/jsdifflib</a> which has been adapted to render the HTML on the server.

 ## Installation